wp-plugins/easy-quiz/readme.txt

 = Why another quiz plugin? =

 This plugin is the simplest quiz plugin you can imagine.
 To use it, you include a set of statements between the shorttags `[ezquiz][/ezquiz]` in a post.
 The statements will be neatly rendered as a true or false quiz.
-Note that all the right answers are true!
-It will change in the near future.
+Note that all the right answers are, by default, true.

 = Still not clear how to use it.
 An example please? =